akanksha744/She-Her/README.md

-She/Her is a responsive website that is dedicated to celebrate womem strength.
+She/Her is a responsive website that is dedicated to celebrate women strength.